• Equestrian Lifestyle

 More on Henry

-Henry VIII had a fasinating reign, and there’s so many books, movies, and tv shows about him.
+Henry VIII had a fascinating reign, and there’s so many books, movies, and tv shows about him.
 Although not his intention, he gave everyone lots of material for centuries after his death.
 If you want to read more, (and you definitely should!), I highly recommend The Autobiography of Henry VIII by Margaret George.
 It’s fiction, but it’s such a well crafted story, and the style of writing draws you in and immerses you.
 I love this book, and this author, who writes the best historical fiction I’ve ever read.
-Her book on Cleopatra is also incredible.
+Frankly, she’s just a really good author, my absolute favorite book ever is her book on Cleopatra.

 Thank you for this I also watched the Weird History and was so curious about Henry introducing dressage.